Guest Post Written by Dr. Saurav Arora (The Author)

 - More research papers should be published to educate and promote homoeopathy.
 The scientific papers written must clearly depict aim, and others to replicate the same.

-- More studies on animal and plant models are desired by many, as this remove the possibility of placebo effects and many confounders.
+- More studies on animal and plant models are desired by many, as this removes the possibility of placebo effects and many confounders.

 - Research practices should be strengthened in terms of resources, facilities, funds and participation of like-minded people.